MicrosoftLearning/MB-920T00A-Microsoft-Dynamics-365-Fundamentals-Finance-and-Operations-Apps/Instructions/Labs/LAB[MB920]_M01_Lab1_Navigate_finance_and_operations_apps.md

     - Password: `pass@word1`

-1. Wait for the AdminUserProvisioning script to finish before continuing.
-This may take 2-3 minutes.
-Once the script is completed a pop-up box will briefly display to confirm the Admin user has been successfully updated.

 1.  **Microsoft Edge** will open the Finance & Operations URL: <https://usnconeboxax1aos.cloud.onebox.dynamics.com>

 1. Sign in using the Username and Password provided in the **Resources** menu.